Monterroso/CozyCabin/docs/active-workflows/adminagent-workflow.md

 ---

-## 7. Create “supabase/functions/tools/updateTicket.ts”
+## 7. Create "supabase/functions/tools/updateTicket.ts"
 1. [ ] In supabase/functions/tools/, create a file named updateTicket.ts.
-2. [ ] This function updates the “tickets” table to set new tags, assigned_to, or other fields:
+2. [ ] This function updates the "tickets" table to set new tags, assigned_to, or other fields:
    ```ts:supabase/functions/tools/updateTicket.ts
    import { createClient } from "https://esm.sh/@supabase/supabase-js@2";